Gandii Baat 4: Garima Jain Refuses To Do Topless Scene

 Garima Refuses To Go Topless

 When asked if she thinks that she might lose out on a little bit of adulation in public, she said, "Obviously, I'll lose on elderly people.
 They would still see me as the Shakti ki Raavi.
 But if you would ask the youth, ‘Do you know Radhika Apte?'
 They won't be ignorant about her.
 I want to see myself there."
-When asked, "Without topless scene?"
+When asked, "Without a topless scene?"
 She said, "Yes."

 Also Read: Gandii Baat 4 Special Episode Meetha Meetha Pyara Pyara Trailer Is Out And It's Already Trending